ControlSpeech: Towards Simultaneous and Independent Zero-shot Speaker Cloning and Zero-shot Language Style Control: Introduction

 \section{Introduction}

-Over the past decade, the field of speech synthesis has seen remarkable advancements \cite{fastspeech2,vits,fastdiff,ren2019fastspeech}, achieving synthesized speech that rivals real human speech in terms of expressiveness and naturalness \cite{naturalspeech}.
-Recently, with the development of large language models \cite{gpt,achiam2023gpt,touvron2023llama} and generative models \cite{ho2020denoising,gan2,flow1,vae1} in other domains, the tasks of zero-shot TTS \cite{valle,naturalspeech2,le2023voicebox,megatts,soundstorm} and style-controllable speech synthesis \cite{prompttts,promptstyle,instructtts,textrolspeech} have garnered significant attention in the speech domain due to their powerful zero-shot generation and controllability capabilities.
-Zero-shot TTS \cite{valle,naturalspeech2,speartts} refers to the ability to perfectly clone an unseen speaker's voice using only a few seconds of a speech prompt by significantly scaling up both the corpus and model sizes.
-Style-controllable TTS \cite{prompttts,instructtts}, on the other hand, allows for the control of a speaker's style (prosody, accent, emotion, etc.) through textual descriptions.
+Over the past decade, the field of speech synthesis has seen remarkable advancements~\citep{fastspeech2,vits}, achieving synthesized speech that rivals real human speech in terms of expressiveness and naturalness~\citep{naturalspeech}.
+Recently, with the development of large language models~\citep{gpt,touvron2023llama} and generative models in other domains~\citep{ho2020denoising,flow1}, the tasks of zero-shot TTS~\citep{valle,naturalspeech2,le2023voicebox} and style-controllable speech synthesis~\citep{prompttts,instructtts} have garnered significant attention in the speech domain due to their powerful zero-shot generation and controllability capabilities.
+Zero-shot TTS~\citep{speartts} refers to the ability to perfectly clone an unseen speaker's voice using only a few seconds of a speech prompt, commonly achieved by significantly scaling up both the training data and model sizes.
+On the other hand, style-controllable TTS~\citep{prompttts} supports the control of a speaker's style (prosody, accent, emotion, etc.) through textual descriptions.

 However, these two types of models have their own limitations.
-As illustrated in the right panel of Figure \ref{arc1}, zero-shot TTS can clone the voice of any speaker, but the style is fixed and cannot be further controlled or adjusted.
-Conversely, style-controllable TTS can synthesize speech in any desired style, but it cannot specify the timbre of the synthesized voice.
-Although some efforts \cite{instructtts,promptstyle} have been made to use speaker IDs for control, these approaches are limited to testing on constrained in-domain datasets.
-Therefore, we propose a novel model ControlSpeech, which simultaneously controls timbre, content, and style, demonstrating powerful zero-shot cloning and control capabilities at the same time.
+As illustrated in the right panel of Figure~\ref{arc1}, prior zero-shot TTS \citep{valle} can clone the voice of any speaker, but the style is fixed and cannot be further controlled or adjusted.
+Conversely, prior style-controllable TTS~\citep{prompttts2} can synthesize speech in any desired style, but it cannot specify the timbre of the synthesized voice.
+Although some efforts~\citep{instructtts,promptstyle} have been made to use speaker IDs to control the timbre, these approaches are limited to testing on constrained in-domain datasets and lack the zero shot ability.
+As a result, current speech synthesis systems lack \textbf{independent} and flexible control over \textbf{content, timbre, and style at the same time}, for example, they are unable to synthesize speech in Trump's voice with a child's joyful style saying ``Today is Monday''.
+To address these limitations, we propose a novel model called ControlSpeech.
+To the best of our knowledge, ControlSpeech is the first model to \textit{simultaneously} and \textit{independently} control timbre, content, and style, and demonstrate competitive zero-shot voice cloning and style control abilities.